JustinTong0323/handson_tutorial/handson_sglang_tutorial.md

     For example, type `/init` to let the qwen-code analyze the current directory.
 You can see several tools are called.
     ![qwen-code-init](qwen_code_init.png)

-## Advanced Topic: Using speculative decoding with SGLang